hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

 .. note::

-   Pageant should be running and your private key should be loaded first (more info in our ":ref:`using Pageant`" page).
+   The UGent, VUB, and UAntwerpen users need to start Pageant first and load their private key to Pageant (more info in our ":ref:`using Pageant`" page).
+The KU Leuven/UHasselt users do not necessarily require SSH key pairs.

 #.
 Start FileZilla;
 #.
 Open the Site Manager using the 'File' menu;